e1cerebro/reading-pace-indicator/README.md

 This plugin shows the estimated time it will take to read a blog content

 ### How do I configure the plugin?
-Currently there are not configuration settings, just install and check the post single page
+When you login into the Wordpress admin page, click on the Reading Pace menu and you can configure the plugin from the settings options

 ### Is this plugin compatible with my Wordpress version?
-This plugin has been tested on Wordpress 6.1.1
+This plugin have been tested on Wordpress 6.1.1

-## Credits
+## Dependencies
-This plugin was developed by Christian Nwachukwu as a demo project for his interview at Evolving Web
+This project requires the following software to be installed on your system:

+- PHP >= 8.0
+- WordPress >= 6.1.1

+Please ensure that your system meets these requirements before setting up the project.